Skip to main content

 User scopeDomain restrictionVisible resources

-- All connections.
+- All cross-domain connections.

-- All connections.
+- All cross-domain connections.

-- All connections.
+- All cross-domain connections

 Advanced segregation with more than one domain group